crazy-max/ftpgrab/UPGRADE.md

+## 5.1.x > 5.2.0

+This release changes the configuration layout as it introduces Webhook notification support.
+Please read the [Configuration](/doc/configuration/) page before upgrading.

 ## 5.0.0 > 5.1.0

 This release changes the configuration layout as it introduces SFTP support.
 Please read the [Configuration](/doc/configuration/) page before upgrading.